termicoder/termicoder/README.md

 ## Code
 1) most used predesigned but modifiable templates in the supported languages
+2) templates correspnding to various most used algos/functions/tricks.
-2) Incorporate compile/build commands.. and autobuild on leaving editor (might need configure a default editor variable (ex. code abc.c executes vim abc.py directly loaded with the defaylt template etc.))
+3) Incorporate compile/build commands.. and autobuild on leaving editor (might need configure a default editor variable (ex. code abc.c executes vim abc.py directly loaded with the defaylt template etc.))
+4) Add author name,problem url and other info to every file

 general format : code problem_name.lxx